dirtyread/simple-kafka-java-example/README.md

 >>- (!)
 Whole project have configuration localized in class (close to subject).
 That approach it's not correct but allow better focus on subject problem.
 >>- (!)
 In general - it's not clean code... it's education code! (for education, sometime better is create dirty code...)

 ## Ad.
-2 - How to create topic from Java using Admin
+2) - How to create topic from Java using Admin
 - simple example how to create topic with AdminClient object from kafka-clients lib: [TopicsCreator.java](src%2Fmain%2Fjava%2Fpl%2Fdirtyread%2Fsandbox%2Fjava%2Fkafka%2Fadmins%2FTopicsCreator.java)

+## Ad.
+3) How to create simple Apache Kafka producer,
+- TODO

+## Ad.
+4) How to create simple Apache Kafka consumer,
+- TODO

 ## Ad.
 5 - How to write test for these subjects
 - Test create topic: simple example - [TopicsCreatorTest.java](src%2Ftest%2Fjava%2Fpl%2Fdirtyread%2Fsandbox%2Fjava%2Fkafka%2Fadmins%2FTopicsCreatorTest.java)